-- Social mixers: Scoping out the environment, to avoid venues that were too packed or crowded; choosing outings that were either outdoors, or had easy access to an exterior door (to step out and get a breath of fresh air)
+- Social mixers: Avoid venues that were too packed or crowded; choosing outings that were either outdoors or had easy access to an exterior door (to step out and get a breath of fresh air)

 - Throughout the day: Taking a pulse check on how I was feeling.
-Gauging level of anxiety on a 1-10 scale.
-Making a conscious decision to retire early, if getting too close to threshold
+Gauging the level of anxiety on a 1-10 scale.
+Making a conscious decision to retire early if getting too close to the threshold

 - Every day: Not beating myself up over what I was or wasn’t capable of doing in the moment

-- Pre-planning: Connected with a few awesome ladies ahead of time, and made plans to meet for a few of the events
+- Pre-planning: Connected with a few fabulous ladies ahead of time and made plans to meet for a few of the events

 - Volunteer: Helped out the conference staff with registration and crowd control.
-This gave me actual tasks to do — instead of focusing on my discomfort.
-I was able to get out of my own head, and concentrate on the goal each position required.
+This gave me actual tasks instead of focusing on my discomfort.
+I could get out of my head and concentrate on the goal each position required.

-- Relaxation: Took a mid-day nap on one of the days that I knew had back-to-back activity going into the evening
+- Relaxation: I took a mid-day nap on one of the days that I knew had back-to-back activity going into the evening

-- Retreat: Stayed in my hotel room and ordered room service on the last night of the conference, instead of attending the closing party.
+- Retreat: I stayed in my hotel room and ordered room service on the last night of the conference, instead of attending the closing party.
 (But also sad I missed the dance party, which sounded like it was an absolute blast.)

-- Communicate: Found myself able to connect with a few attendees on a personal level.
-This allowed me to share my feelings with them, without judgment, which removed a huge weight from my shoulders.
+- Communicate: I found myself able to connect with a few attendees personally.
+This allowed me to share my feelings with them without judgment, which removed a huge weight from my shoulders.

-I still very much would like to be a part of the personal finance community.
+I would still like to be a part of the personal finance community.